Fall Protection Safety Tips

 What is Fall Protection?

-Fall protection refers to any means used to protect workers from falls during work where such hazards exist.
+Fall protection, also called fall prevention, refers to any means used to protect workers from falls during work where such hazards exist.
 This includes areas like stairways, raised platforms, roofs and the use of ladders in general.
 In these areas, engineering or design measures are used to help reduce the fall hazards; however, further measures such as fall protection devices like lanyards, harnesses and guardrails must be used to help reduce the risk of falls.

 Develop a Fall Protection Safety Plan